 |Disney did a number: L-R: Hillary Duff, Britney Spears, Lindsay Lohan|

-Some girls try for gravitas and importance: As Gia she tried to hold that authority, but Gia died, Lisa won the Oscar but was legit crazy, and so she became Angelina Jolie again, and--at least in her conveyed cinematic persona--a stone drag.
-We shy away from films like that one she made called Beyond Borders as if it had leprosy.
+Some girls try for gravitas and importance: As Gia she tried to hold that authority, but Lisa (from Girl, Interrupted) won the Oscar but Lisa was legit crazy, and so she became Angelina Jolie again, and--at least in her conveyed cinematic persona--remains a stone drag forever (we steer clear of films like Beyond Borders as if they had leprosy).
 Would we accept a new Spencer, even if he came back as hot babe named Angelina?
 Not yet, but no one asked for a new male Spencer, either.
-Society breaks the old mold and creates the new; some actors just melt down faster, and whomever fills it just right, gets to keep that new persona, forever, until we break it yet again.
-But the only new mold being struck right now, the only one hot enough that girls will melt to fill, is the post-Disney blonde pouty princess with a slight drug problem mold.
-The girls who fit that glass slipper are the new authority. and like Saddam or Qaddafi they cling to that authority, however destructive its effect on themselves and those around.
-But without 'stoutness of character' or 'good values' they are like wax molds unable to keep their shapes for long under the blazing kliegs; late night parties; constant poking, primping, touching and retouching of their face and hair by their make-up and hair people; and the relentless paparazzi flashing.
-Gradually, it wears them down; the fixative spray hardens their faces, paralyzing their upper lip with biotoxins and blowing up the lower with collagen, killing all wrinkles in their cradles, stretching back every new sag, until they become as plasticine duck gargoyles looking grimly down from their billboard battlements for any sign of a threat their mirror-mirror's too covered up with White Snow to spot.
+Society breaks the old mold and creates the new; some actors just melt down faster than others.
+Whomever fills that new mold, juuust right, gets to keep that new persona, forever, until we break it yet again.
+But the only new mold being struck right now, the only one hot and new enough that girls will melt to fill it, is the post-Disney blonde pouty princess with a slight drug problem mold.
+The girls who fit that glass slipper are the new princesses.
+And like Saddam or Qaddafi they cling to that royal title, however destructive its effect on themselves and those around.
+But without 'stoutness of character' or 'good values' they are like wax molds unable to keep their slender foot sizes for long under the blazing kliegs; late night parties; constant poking, primping, touching and retouching of their face and hair by their make-up and hair people; and the relentless paparazzi flashing.
+Gradually, it wears them down; the fixative spray hardens their faces, paralyzing their upper lip with biotoxins and puffing up the lower with lumpy collagen; killing all wrinkles and stretching back every new sag until they become as plasticine duck gargoyles looking grimly down from their billboard battlements for any sign of a threat their mirror-mirror might be too covered up with White Snow to spot.

 |I've seen the Botulinum toxin and the damage done: Left to Right: Meg Ryan, Brittany Murphy, Cameron Diaz, Courtney Cox|